port-labs/port-docs/docs/self-service-actions/github-workflow/examples/run-service-deployment.md

 Remember that Blueprints can be created both from the [UI](../../../software-catalog/blueprint/tutorial.md#from-the-ui) and from the [API](../../../software-catalog/blueprint/tutorial.md#from-the-api)
 :::

-## Creating the Port action
+## Create a Port action

-Now let’s configure a Self-Service Action.
-You will add a `CREATE` action that will be triggered every time a developer wants to initiate a new deployment for a service.
+Now let’s configure a self-service action.
+Add a `CREATE` action that will be triggered every time a developer wants to initiate a new deployment for a service.

-Here is the action JSON:
+Here is the JSON of the action:

 ```json showLineNumbers
 {